The best yoga mats of 2021 - CNN Underscored

 While the brand warns of an out-of-box odor, we detected a faint scent that had completely dissipated after just a few minutes.
 In terms of cleaning, the smooth side wipes down in one quick pass of a soapy cloth, while the textured side unsurprisingly took a bit longer, given its matte nature.
 One downside is that the mat doesn’t come with a bag or strap, and given its size and 5.24-pound weight, it’s a bit clunky to carry around solo.
 Lululemon sells a variety of carrying accessories, starting at $16.

-In terms of cushioning, there isn’t much here, which is to be expected from a super portable mat (and why it didn’t snag our overall winning spot).
-If you’re someone who loves a sponge-y mat with extra padding, this is not the option for you.
-But lots of advanced yogis prefer a thinner mat as they provide greater stability, especially when practicing more active or focused poses.
+In terms of cushioning, there isn’t much here, which is to be expected from a super-portable mat (and why it didn’t snag our overall winning spot).
+If you’re someone who loves a spongy mat with extra padding, this is not the option for you.
+But lots of advanced yogis prefer a thinner mat, as they provide greater stability, especially when practicing more active or focused poses.

-Moral of the story here is that if you’re looking for a zero-slip yoga mat option with incredible portability and a whole slew of feel-good, eco-friendly selling points, this is it.
-More great news: It’s under $50 and Manduka offers a lifetime guarantee.
+Moral of the story here is that if you’re looking for a zero-slip yoga mat option with incredible portability and a slew of feel-good, eco-friendly selling points, this is it.
+More great news: It’s under $50, and Manduka offers a lifetime guarantee.

 Best thick yoga mat: Gaiam Premium Yoga Mat 6MM (starting at $24; amazon.com)

-Chock full of springy, PVC cushion, the rubber-free Gaiam Premium Yoga Mat is perfect for anyone looking for a little extra support for their elbows and knees during their weekly Cat Cow poses.
-Clocking in at six millimeters thick, the mat is twice as thick as most on the market, providing loads of joint protection.
-More about that thickness: Though it’s a whopping 6 millimeters, the mat feels more dense than sponge-like — meaning we had zero problems finding stability, even with the extra cushion underfoot.
+Chock-full of springy, PVC cushion, the rubber-free Gaiam Premium Yoga Mat is perfect for anyone looking for a little extra support for their elbows and knees during their weekly Cat Cow poses.
+Clocking in at 6 millimeters thick, the mat is twice as thick as most on the market, providing loads of joint protection.
+More about that thickness: Though it’s a whopping 6 millimeters, the mat feels more dense than spongelike, meaning we had zero problems finding stability, even with the extra cushion underfoot.

-While the grip isn’t quite as firm as the Lululemon Reversible Mat, it is still among the strongest we tested, and definitely the best of the cheap-ish options.
-Featuring a surface full of tiny textured grooves, the mat has a tacky feel, offering up lots of spring-y traction, even during sweatier sessions.
-That said, if you’re someone who wanted to feel completely cemented into your mat, the Lululemon Reversible is going to be a better choice.
+While the grip isn’t quite as firm as the Lululemon Reversible Mat, it is still among the strongest we tested, and definitely the best of the cheapish options.
+Featuring a surface full of tiny textured grooves, the mat has a tacky feel, offering up lots of springy traction, even during sweatier sessions.
+That said, if you’re someone who wants to feel completely cemented into your mat, the Lululemon Reversible is going to be a better choice.

 Boasting a lifetime guarantee from Gaiam, the mat, which is free of latex and phthalates, is available in 30 colorways (the most of any mat on this list!), ranging from jewel-toned tribal patterns to sedate darker designs, and each comes with one free yoga class that can be downloaded from the Gaiam app.

-Best hot yoga mat: Manduka Pro Yoga Mat 6MM ($120; amazon.com or manduka.com)
+Best hot yoga mat: Manduka Pro Yoga Mat 6MM ($120; amazon.com and manduka.com)

 One of the best overall mats we tested, the Manduka Pro Yoga Mat is just that — made for pros!
 Specifically, pros who love nothing more than a sweatier-than-thou workout.
-Even if you’re not a typically sweaty person, hot yoga classes are held at temperatures ranging from 90 degrees up to 108, with loads of humidity in there, too.
+Even if you’re not a typically sweaty person, hot-yoga classes are held at temperatures ranging from 90 degrees Fahrenheit up to 108, with loads of humidity in there to boot.
 Point being: You’re going to be dripping, and you definitely want a no-slip mat that can withstand all that wetness.
 Enter: Manduka Pro Yoga Mat.

 Best yoga mat for beginners: Liforme Original Yoga Mat ($149.95; amazon.com)